Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	18. Stress/Boredom rating: 1 (Dull)
 	19. Kind of person most protected:  Panarchic Ritualists.
 Yes, even if someone else attempts it.
 	20. Special categories:  Detached, Nightmare, Galactic Politics
+	21. Alternate (Voluntary Order) categories:  Hedonological, Rehabilitative, Failsafe
-	21. Conversion potential:  Commonwealth->Panarchy (unidirectional)
+	22. Conversion potential:  Commonwealth->Panarchy (unidirectional)
 14. Beyonder Engine
 	1. Mechanism proposal:  Deep space ZPE arrays.
 If the setting has them, they may be quietly operating forever in the periphery of all systems, accumulating energy and converting it into purified elements.
 They can't be used sustainably, because they produce power very slowly.
 Almost any 'serious' draw on their reserves will swiftly deplete them.
 Only the Old Empire is patient enough to get real use out of them.
 In theory, sufficient patience would make the ZPE arrays limitless; in practice, it's unreasonable to expect that reserves generated by a trickling process would be used in a wholly sustainable manner.
 	2. Mechanism proposal:  At a lower tech level, any kind of unsustainable stored energy reserve might be represented by this technology.
 The purists of the Old Empire are (or believe they are, or can convince others that they are) patient enough to use these dwindling reservoirs sustainably.